Our history

 Tradition & Quality

-As much as the markets have changed over the past 100 years, our corporate values have remained the same: An uncompromising commitment to the highest accuracy and quality, absolute reliability and convincing customer proximity.
+As much as the markets have changed over the past 100 years, our corporate values have remained the same: an uncompromising commitment to the highest precision and quality, absolute reliability, and compelling customer proximity.
 We know the industry and the needs of our customers from decades of experience.
-Our engineers and consultants see individual requirements through the eyes of our customers and develop innovative solutions that fit seamlessly into existing processes.
-Our quality promise Made & Managed in Germany applies not only to our products, but also to our competent advice and qualified service.
+Our engineers and consultants see individual requirements through the eyes of the customer and develop innovative solutions that integrate seamlessly into existing processes.
+Our quality promise "Made & Managed in Germany" applies not only to our products, but also to our expert advice and qualified service.

-1920 - Hauptstrasse 392
+1920 - Main Street 392

-1925 - Rotating watt hour meter
+1925 - Rotating watt-hour meter

 1930

-1930 - Rotating watt hour meter
+1930 - Rotating watt-hour meter

-Office
+Office space

 1940

-1942 - Rotating watt hour meter
+1942 - Rotating watt-hour meter

-View of the historical production facilities
+View into the historic production rooms

 1950